grll/WikiAutoEncoder/README.md

 # WikiAutoEncoder
 <hr>
 ### An auto-encoder to help classify article by category on Wikipedia.
-(Swisscom task)

 ### The Task: